mdn/content/files/en-us/web/css/css_animations/index.md

 {{CSSRef}}

-The animations CSS module lets you animate the values of CSS properties, such as background-position and transform, over time by using keyframes.
+The **CSS animations** module lets you animate the values of CSS properties, such as background-position and transform, over time by using keyframes.
 Each keyframe describes how the animated element should render at a given time during the animation sequence.
 You can use the properties in the animations module to control the duration, number of repetitions, delayed start, and other aspects of an animation.

 ### Animations in action